NS1art/checkers_game/README.md

 In a second step, the Minimax algorithm was added and corresponds to the player 2, aka the Artificial Intelligence.

+`minimax_algo.py`contains the function which makes the AI decide which move to make, according to a decision tree based on the player 1 possible moves.

 The branch `ia-minimax` corresponds to this "advanced" version of the Checkers Game, where the user can only be the player 1 and (hopefully) gets beated by the player 2!

 # How to run the game